-concerns.
+Please do not hesitate to contact me throughout the school year with any questions or concerns.
 School email and phone are generally best.

-Email: robertsoni@lrsd.ab.ca Phone: 403-627-4414

-Please indicate below your preferred method of contact for significant concerns I will use email or phone you directly. r general updates.
-For more
+Email: robertsoni@lrsd.ab.ca Phone: 403-627-4414 Please indicate below your preferred method of contact for general updates.
+For more significant concerns I will use email or phone you directly.
+Thank you, Ian Robertson Parents/guardian please complete the following form and return ASAP.

-Thank you,

-lan Robertson

-Next portion to be completed by parents/guardians.

-For individual contacts, please provide the following:

-Student Name: please print)
+Student Name:

-Parent/Guardian Name(s): (please print)

-Phone:

-Email: